dhatcher8/movie-classification/README.md

 Movie posters can provide a lot of information for people going to see movies.
 Apart from the cast and crew, visual features and structural cues are guiding factors in classifying a movie genre.
 However since the idea for posters was first conceived, we have have a vast range of styles, ranging anywhere from minimalist graphic design to intricate composite photographs.To better understand the design choices behind movie posters, our project aims to create a classification model that is able to predict a movie’s genre based on features that it’s poster possesses.
 Prediction tools of this nature can be applied to areas such as detection of unwanted image content on platforms, categorising videos based on their thumbnails, and perhaps falicitating data for a discrinimator neutral network of a GANs in order to verfiy fake content.

 ![Goal](dataset/images/JohnWickGenres.jpg)
+Figure 1

 # Approach Overview

 Our goal in this project was to create a supervised learning model that would accurately classify a movie's genre based on its poster.
 In order to do this, we needed to obtain genre classification and poster images for a significant amount of movies.
 We found a dataset of movie data that was harvested from TMDB and from that large dataset, we preprocessed the data to cut away unnecessary information and to fit the parameters of our model.
 From our preprocessed data, we created a smaller subset of the data in order to test potential models with efficiency.
 After extensive research, it was clear that convolutional neural networks are the most used and effective supervised learning technique for classify images.
 Other methods including dimensionality reduction algorithms like PCA were found to have certain pitfalls when dealing with data like ours in which there is a high likelyhood that our dataset will be imbalanced with more of genres like drama and comedy than western films, as shown in the dataset below.
 Implementing these methods would train the model to find those genres better, rather than being a good classifier for all genres.

 ![MoviesperGenre](dataset/images/MoviesPerGenre.jpg)
+Figure 2

 Finding this, we decided to create a cnn and then run experiments changing a single variable at a time to hone in on the overall most efficient and accurate classification model.

 # Data Collection

 After locking in on our problem, the next step in solving our problem was to find data around and relating to our project that we could use to build a model.
 Because of the specificity of our problem, there wasn't a bulk of readily available data from big name sources, so we turned to Kaggle, which is an online community dedicated to machine learning initiatives where a wide variety of datasets are collected and made public to the community.
 From Kaggle, we were able to find a catch all dataset for a set of over 40,000 movies.
-This dataset, called "The Movies Dataset" is described as an ensemble of data collected from TMDB using their public API.
+This dataset, called "The Movies Dataset" is described as an ensemble of data collected from TMDB using their public API [1].
 The dataset has almost 68,000 downloads and a usablity rating of 8.2.
 We decided the dataset would be a great fit for our problem based on the credibility of the source, the categorical data collected, and the sheer size of the set.

 The dataset we used can be found here: [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset)